tpayne/kubernetes-examples/YAML/Argocd/README.md

 This repo has a couple of example Kubernetes deployment YAML files that show how to use ArgoCD.

 To understand what ArgoCD does, then please refer to the following article.
-It will describe what ArgoCD is and what cases it should be used in.
+It describes what ArgoCD is and what cases it should be used in.
 Essentially, it is a GitOps tool running on top of Kubernetes.

 https://argo-cd.readthedocs.io/en/stable/getting_started/